Cumberland County Pennsylvania Homepage

 Referral to another agency- A decision is made to refer a case at intake to another social service agency, which will be approved by a Juvenile Probation Department Supervisor.

 Informal Adjustment- A period of informal supervision for 6-9 months which does not require a court hearing.
-The juvenile and his or her parent/guardian must agree to accept the probation without a hearing.
+The juvenile and their parent/guardian must agree to accept the probation without a hearing.
 The juvenile may be referred for community based treatment and counseling under the terms of the informal adjustment.

 Consent Decree- Requires that a petition be filed and a court appearance which places the juvenile on a period of supervision for 6 months which may be extended up to 12 months by order of the court.
 Under the terms of the consent decree, the juvenile is eligible for all community-based treatment programs.
 A juvenile who successfully completes a consent decree will have no record of an adjudication of delinquency.